 From such an impassioned discussion of the offensiveness of the passage, we were concerned that the students' performance on the test might be compromised.
-We were surprised that so many (63 percent of the students) scored high (80 percent correct).
-In order to address this paradox, we turned to recent developments in genre analysis.
-While genre analysis has been used in a wide variety of fields, such as literary studies, linguistics, and rhetoric (Swales, 1990), it has only recently been applied to the field of language testing, where the standardized reading test has been framed as a particular genre (Peirce, 1992).
+We were surprised that so many (63% of the students) scored high (80% correct).
+To address this paradox, we turned to recent developments in genre analysis.
+Although genre analysis has been used in a wide variety of fields, such as literary studies, linguistics, and rhetoric (Swales, 1990), it has only recently been applied to the field of language testing, in which the standardized reading test has been framed as a particular genre (Peirce, 1992).

 Our conception of "genre" is not the more conventional notion of "text type" as, for example, a sonnet, term paper, interview, or prayer.
-Drawing on Kress (1989, 1991, 1993), we conceive of a genre as a social process in which different texts - either oral or written - are socially constructed:
+Drawing on Kress (1989, 1991, 1993), we conceive of a genre as a social process in which different texts-either oral or written-are socially constructed.
+As Kress (1993) said,

 Language always happens as text; and as text, it inevitably occurs in a particular generic form.
-That generic form arises out of the action of social subjects in particular social situations.
-(Kress, 1993, p.
+That generic form arises out of the action of social subjects in particular social situations. (p.
 27)